Feedback About wiseGEEK Login

-What Is an Ambidextrous Person?
+What is an Ambidextrous Person?

-• Written By: G. Wiesen
+G. Wiesen

 An ambidextrous person is someone who is able to use his or her right and left hands equally well, especially with regard to tasks that require fine manipulation or detail.
 Most people are either left-handed or right-handed, which means they have a dominant hand they most easily use when writing, playing sports, or doing other tasks.
 An ambidextrous person, on the other hand, is someone who is able to use either his or her right or left hand when performing such tasks.
 This is fairly rare, especially when someone is ambidextrous from birth, though it can be learned with practice.